git4rk/ApplicationServeronCloud/getting-started.md

   * **Single Tenant Environment:** Under **Choose a region/location to deploy in**, verify that the selected region is the region where your Single Tenant Environment is deployed.
 Under **Environment**, select your Single Tenant Environment.
 By default, the public environment might be shown.

-    If you don't see your Single Tenant Environment listed, check that you're in the correct region and that your organization has access to your Single Tenant Environment.
+    If your Single Tenant Environment is not listed, check that you're in the correct region and that your organization has access to your Single Tenant Environment.
     {: tip}
 1. Select the pricing plan for the edition of {{site.data.keyword.appserver_short}} that you want to deploy.
 1. Click **Create**.